-STEM-heavy industries are leading Massachusetts' recent economic growth during the pandemic.
+STEM-heavy industries are driving Massachusetts' recent economic growth during the pandemic.

-Massachusetts's economy grew by an annual rate of 6.9 percent, as measured by Growth Domestic Product (GDP) data covering 4Q 2020 through 1Q 2021 (October - March).
+Massachusetts's economy grew by 6.9 percent from 4Q 2020 through 1Q 2021 (October - March), as measured by the increase to Growth Domestic Product (GDP).
 This growth was led by the professional, scientific, and services industry, which has the highest concentration of STEM jobs across all industries.
-A breakdown of sector-level contribution to GDP growth suggests that STEM activities account for roughly one-fifth (18%) of Massachusetts' recent economic growth.
+A breakdown of sector-level contribution to GDP growth suggests that STEM activities account for one-fifth (18%) of Massachusetts' recent economic growth.

-CONTRIBUTION TO MASSACHUSETTS ECONOMIC GROWTH BY INDUSTRY PERCENTAGE POINTS, GDP GROWTH 402020 - 102021
+CONTRIBUTION TO MASSACHUSETTS ECONOMIC GROWTH BY INDUSTRY